grafana/tempo/docs/sources/tempo/traceql/_index.md

 { span.db.system =~ "postgresql|mysql" }
 ```

-You can use quoted attributes syntax with non-quoted attribute syntax, the following is a valid TraceQL query:
+You can query for an exception in your span event
 ```
-{ span.attribute."attribute name with space" = "value" }
+{ event.exception.message ~= "something went wrong" }
 ```

 ### Unscoped attribute fields